-Engineering degree or national master’s degree
+Specialized Engineering degree or IFP School's Master’s degree

 Double-degree with some of the major European engineering schools and universities